Darisia/SASCRiP/README.md

 Optional parameters
 ___________________

-output_directory (str):             The path to the output directory where all output files and directories will be created and saved
+output_directory_path (str):        The path to the output directory where all output files and directories will be created and saved

 generate_seurat_object (bool):      Indicate whether a seurat object should be generated from the input mtx matrix.
 If a Seurat object is input in the input_file_or_folder parameter, this parameter is required to be set to False.
 If a gene count matrix is input, this parameters is required to be set to True.